-BSE Ltd, listed in 2017, is not just a multibagger stock but is considered to be the cash cow for its investors.
+BSE Ltd., listed in 2017, is not just a multi-bagger stock but a cash cow for its investors.
 On a year-to-date basis, the stock has yielded a 206.98% return in one year.
-The stock is continuously registering fresh lifetime highs since October 2021.
-And appears to continue to make big bullish candles one after another.
+Moreover, the stock is continuously registering fresh lifetime highs since October 2021 and continues to do so as well by continuing to make big bullish candles one after another.

 Currently, BSE Ltd finds itself in a sweet spot operationally.
 However, things weren’t always this smooth.
-It is one of the world’s leading stock exchanges and is the fastest stock exchange (with a trade speed of 6 milliseconds).
-It was dragged down to Rs 275 in March 2020.
+It is one of the world’s leading stock exchanges and the fastest (with a trade speed of 6 milliseconds).
+However, it was dragged down to Rs 275 in March 2020.
 This is at a time when the outbreak of the pandemic shattered the stock markets globally.

-Since then, this exchange has continued to add to its track record with strong innovation.
+Since then, this exchange has continued to add to its track record with solid innovation.
 BSE has expanded its State-of-the-art infrastructure and technology and established interactive relationships with the market participants.
-The resurgence in the stock was predominantly driven by the diversified yet unique business model of the company.
+The resurgence in the stock was predominantly driven by the company's diversified yet unique business model.

 In addition to the bonus and T+1 settlement, there are a few other positive triggers for BSE.

-NSE with just over 2000 companies listed has been awarded a valuation of Rs 87,000 crores.
-While BSE is having a modest market capitalization of Rs 8,888 crores.
+With just over 2000 companies listed, NSE has been awarded a valuation of Rs 87,000 crores.
+At the same time, BSE has a modest market capitalization of Rs 8,888 crores.
 This is likely to present a cheaper valuation for BSE.
 This could lead to investors acquiring more of BSE.

 The stock shows no signs of weakness and is trading far from its recently registered all-time high of Rs 2,373.
 However, one evident concern is the declining shareholding trend of both FIIs and DIIs.This amounts to a net decline in shareholding of 3.56%.